 Skip to Content

-FIU Alzheimer’s breakthrough advances to national finals of science competition ‘STAT Madness’
+FIU Alzheimer’s research earns second place in national science competition ‘STAT Madness’

 Daniel Martínez-Pérez and Tomás R. Guilarte led a new study on how TSPO could help detect Alzheimer’s disease years before memory loss and other symptoms set in.
 (Credit: Chris Necuze)

-FIU Alzheimer’s breakthrough advances to national finals of science competition ‘STAT Madness’
+FIU Alzheimer’s research earns second place in national science competition ‘STAT Madness’

-Just as March Madness reaches its peak, FIU is making another championship run of its own.
+Just as March Madness wrapped up, FIU made another championship run of its own.
 This time in science.

-For the second year in a row, FIU has advanced to the final round of STAT Madness, the annual bracket-style competition organized by STAT that highlights some of the most innovative and impactful biomedical research published in the past year.
+For the second year in a row, FIU advanced to the final round of STAT Madness, the annual bracket-style competition organized by STAT that highlights some of the most innovative and impactful biomedical research published in the past year.
+This year’s competition featured 64 teams and drew 168,192 votes over six rounds.

-Representing FIU in this year’s finals is a research team from the Robert Stempel College of Public Health & Social Work, led by Tomás R. Guilarte, dean of Stempel College, and Daniel Pérez Martínez, a doctoral candidate in biochemistry.
+Representing FIU in this year’s finals was a research team from the Robert Stempel College of Public Health & Social Work, led by Tomás R. Guilarte, dean of Stempel College, and doctoral candidate Daniel Pérez Martínez.
 Their study explores TSPO, a protein associated with brain inflammation, as a potential early biomarker of Alzheimer’s disease.

 The research identified increased levels of TSPO in key memory-related regions of the brain long before cognitive symptoms appear.
 Using advanced imaging and human brain tissue samples, the team found evidence suggesting that Alzheimer’s-related changes may begin decades before diagnosis.
 The findings point to TSPO as a promising marker for early detection and a potential target for future therapies aimed at slowing disease progression.